GoldenRed/HomeHunting4R/README.md

     - It is now possible to fill a text file ("list_of_queries.txt") with rows of adresses and the program will then return whether or not those adresses are close enough within a given metric (e.g., 1 km) to a UMD shuttle bus.
 The program is called "findClosesStations.py",

+2019-09-17
+    - Made a Flask_API dir.
+Created the REST API using Flask.
+It is now possible to send a get request to address:5000/json/'query'/'num', replacing 'query' with the address/place query and 'num' with the number of stations to respond with.
+If you want the 10 closest you get the 10 closets, and so on.
+Though due to the way Jsonify is used on a dictionary to preserve the nice Json format, the responses are not in order so the front end

+    - Reorganized the Git Repo, making the Files tab slightly obsolete and outdated.

 ## Background:
 Rewina has been looking for a place to stay.
 She has visited multiple places, but one of the issues is that she hasn't been able to know beforehand if the place is close to a [University of Maryland College Park Shuttle](https://transportation.umd.edu/) Bus Station or not.
 This project was started to help with that.